deadsupra/ScioniAaudiospeakerupgrade/README.md

 *Image will be uploaded soon*

 ## Speaker Upgrade
 Remove the speaker connector.
-Note: I didn't research the speaker polarity.
-I played it by earch since I
+Note: I didn't research the speaker polarity wiring.
+I played it by ear.
+Don't do what I do.
+It is probably best to just rip out the old speaker and use the original brackets.
+Crutchfield usually sends you brackets but they require a drill bit to fit.
+I just used 3-4 of the black screws onto the original bracket.